-317. Retail Security (5).
-Pr., CJ 316 or Permission of instructor.

-Itemization and explanation of losses suffered by retailer as a result of manmade and natural security hazards.
-Stresses retailers' problem area in attempting to reduce these losses and suggests methods of prevention.
-Encompasses present as well as future problems as they relate to the security of retail facilities.

-318 Physical Security (5).
-Pr., CJ 316 or permission of instructor.
+- 317. Retail Security (5).
+Pr., JPS 316 or permission of instructor.
+Itemization and explanation of losses suffered by retailer as a result of man-made and natural security hazards.
+Stresses retailers' problem areas in attempting to reduce these losses and suggests methods of prevention.
+Encompasses present as well as future problems as they relate to the security to retail facilities. - 318.
+Physical Security (5).
+Pr., JPS 316 or permission of instructor.
 Physical protection of industrial, business, governmental and educational facilities; physical security requirements and standards, security surveys, theory of defense in depth; locks and locking devices, safes, vaults and countermeasures; intrusion devices and defense against methods of entry; sabotage and sabotage devices; planning related to physical facilities in terms of the security of inventory, personnel and documents.

 319. Personnel Security (5).
-Pr., CJ 316 or permission of instructor.
+Pr., JPS 316 or permission of instructor.

-Comprehensive study of security problems related to personnel; scope of personnel background investigations and utilization of investigative reports; problems involved in personnel clearances and effective utilization of non-clearable personnel; debriefing procedures of retired or dismissed personnel; selection, training and requirements of personnel used in personal protection of selected individuals; procedures, problems and concepts of personnel protection.
+Comprehensive study of security problems related to personnel; scope of personnel background investigations and utilization of investigative reports; problems involved in personnel clearances and effective utilization of non-clearable personnel; debriefing procedures of retired or dismissed personnel; selection, training and requirements of personnel; selection, training and requirements of personnel protection of selected individuals procedures, problems and concepts of personnel protection.